Welcome to Dendronex

-Our company was established to meet the changing and evolving needs of the material and supramolecular sciences.
+Our company was established to meet the changing and evolving needs of the material, nanoscale and supramolecular sciences.
 Our mission is to provide the academic and commercial research arenas with new, molecular building blocks for the construction of utilitarian molecular architectures.
-We envision that these materials should be easily incorporated into new and existing materials, as well as facilitate functional property modification and enhancement.
-Dendronex lets you harness years of experience in the dendrimer, self-assembly and nanotecnology regimes to provide laboratories and research scientists across a wide variety of disciplines and commercial platforms with access to affordable, high purity molecular constructs to drive your innovation and ideas.
-As we progress and learn from our customers, our offerings will expand to meet their needs.
-Please browse our site to learn of the exciting materials that will soon be available.
+These materials are easily incorporated into new and existing materials, as well as facilitate functional property modification and enhancement, such as enabling water solubility or process compatibility.
+Dendronex lets you harness years of experience in the dendrimer, self-assembly and nanotechnology regimes to provide laboratories and research scientists across a wide variety of disciplines and commercial platforms with access to affordable, high purity molecular constructs to drive your innovation and ideas.
+Our mission includes learning from our customers, in order to expand our offerings to meet current and future needs.

 Our products will provide the market with readily modifiable functionality.
 The branched carbon frameworks instill structural stability and avoid the inherent instability disadvantages observed in amine-, ether- and ester-based materials arising, for example, from retro-reactions and hydrolysis.
 Behera’s Amine is a 1 to 3 C-branched, aminotriester building block developed from work that was initiated by Professor George R. Newkome at Lousiana State University in the early 1980s and subsequently realized in his laboratories at the University of South Florida.
 This unique amine takes advantage of stable amide connectivity